Lt. Col. John W. Heimburger, U.S. Air Force (Retired) – Staying One Step Ahead of Disaster in Vietnam

 Having “won” the lottery, John reported to Eglin Air Force Base in Florida to learn to operate as a FAC.
 After completing his training, his next stop was Nha Trang, South Vietnam, where he flew missions primarily in the III Corps area of responsibility in the vicinity of Cam Ranh Bay.
 He roomed with field surgeons from the 8th Army, who liked having him around because he had his own jeep and could take them to the beach when they had free time.
 In return, the surgeons let John scrub up and taught him to be a surgical technician in the operating room.
 The experience helped John land a job years later on the faculty of the Johns Hopkins School of Public Health in Baltimore.

 During one such surgical assistance session, a badly burned FAC pilot was brought in.
 John knew the officer from the Air Force Academy, although he was a couple of years ahead of John.
 His burns were severe and he could not talk, but John spent a lot of time with him, talking to him even though he could not respond.
 Being too weak to move, the officer could not be evacuated to a hospital better equipped to treat him.
 Finally, some new burn ointment arrived from Texas and the injured officer improved enough to be transferred stateside.
 He silently saluted John before he departed, even though John was the junior officer.
-Several years later, when John worked at Johns Hopkins, he was able to meet with the injured officer’s wife.
-Although his wife had taken care of him for years, the officer eventually died from his injuries.
+Miraculously, the injured officer survived the war and John reconnected with him many years later.

 During one FAC mission out of Nha Trang, John took a hometown reporter along to see what flying low and slow in search of the enemy was like.
 During the flight, the reporter noticed a line running up the side of a mountain and pointing north.
 John flew down to take a closer look, snapping some pictures with a black and white Polaroid camera and reporting what now appeared to be several parallel and lateral open areas on the side of the mountain.
 A special forces team later reconnoitered the site and discovered it was a North Vietnamese radio antenna, likely used to report on U.S. military activities in the III Corps area.
 Strike missions were ordered and the antenna was destroyed.
 The Champaign-Urbana Courier, the News Gazette, and WLRW Radio all covered the story, making sure the people of Tolono knew what their hometown hero was doing in the war.